dvlpr-shivendra/elpis/readme.md

 Follow these steps:

 - Clone the repo.
-- Then execute these commands In the terminal:
+- Then execute these commands In the terminal:</br>
     i. composer install</br>
     ii. npm install</br>
     iii. cp .env.example .env</br>